Romário (footballer, born March 1992)

-Romário Guilherme dos Santos (born 13 March 1992), simply known as Romário ([ʁoˈmaɾiu]), is a Brazilian footballer who plays as a left back for Novorizontino.
+Romário Guilherme dos Santos (born 13 March 1992), simply known as Romário ([ʁoˈmaɾiu]), is a Brazilian footballer who plays as a left back for ABC.

 Club career

 Audax and loans

 Born in Diadema, São Paulo, Romário began his career at Audax's youth setup.
 In the 2010 summer he was loaned to F.C.
 Porto, after a partnership between both clubs was established.

 In July 2011 Romário returned to his parent club, and made his debut as a senior in the year's Copa Paulista.
 On 3 September of the following year he moved to Série A club Bahia, on loan until December.

 Romário made his debut in the main category of Brazilian football on 5 September 2012, starting in a 0–0 home draw against Atlético Mineiro.
 He finished the campaign with three appearances, as his side narrowly avoided relegation.

 Romário spent the start of 2013 on loan at Audax Rio.